-Edible wedding favours are always popular and the packaging can be customised to your guests or your wedding theme.
+Edible wedding favours are always popular with packaging customised to your guests or to your wedding theme.
 Ideas include jam, cookies, cupcakes or chocolates.

-A copy of the songs played at your wedding on a CD or flash drive is a great gift.
+A copy of the songs played at your wedding on a CD or flash drive is.

 Young children can have a small bag of lollies, some crayons and paper to keep them happy and busy!